improvedk/improve.dk/source/_posts/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes/determining-the-uniquifier-column-ordinal-for-clustered-and-nonclustered-indexes.md

 image_181.png

-But what’s this, curses!
-For nonclustered indexes, the is_uniquifier column is not set, even though we can see there are three columns in our nonclustered index (the explicitly included ID, the implicitly included Name column that’s part of the clustered index key as well as the uniquifier which is also part of the clustered index key).
-So now we know that the uniquifier is shown in the result set, we just can’t trust the is_uniquifier column.
+But what's this, curses!
+For nonclustered indexes, the is_uniquifier column is not set, even though we can see there are three columns in our nonclustered index (the explicitly included ID, the implicitly included Name column that's part of the clustered index key as well as the uniquifier which is also part of the clustered index key).
+So now we know that the uniquifier is shown in the result set, we just can't trust the is_uniquifier column.
 However – to the best of my knowledge no other integer columns are stored as a variable length column, besides the uniquifier.
 Thus, we can add a predicate to the query returning just integers (system_type_id = 56) with negative leaf_offsets:

 ```sql
 SELECT